CuriousJr101/ICP2017F/Homework/2/README.md

      7     6
 ```

-The program added the scaler value (d) with each element in matrix *A*.
+The program added the scaler value (d) to each element in matrix *a*.

 ```MATLAB
 >> a .* d